FAQ

-Chimera offers a grip head adapter for most speed rings we offer.
+Chimera offers a grip head adapter for many speed rings we offer.

 Chimera’s stand adapters were designed as the perfect tool to attach a Triolet, Mogul Socket, or even hot shoe with a baby stud to a light stand.